IfanClarke1/SOC-Wazuh-Lab/README.md

 <img width="677" height="103" alt="image" src="https://github.com/user-attachments/assets/b128729d-0755-49b6-925e-304600ec6d51" />

 This means Wazuh successfully detected the brute force activity via integration with the Windows Security Event log.
 5 instances of rule '60122' (a logon failure in Wazuh) running in the space of 60 seconds set off my custom rule.

+**Investigation Walkthrough**

+*Overview*

+During a controlled attack simulation, I identified and investigated a brute force authentication attack against a Windows 11 host.
+Wazuh created an alert based on a rule I created that established 5 incorrect passwords in 60 seconds was likely to be suspicious in nature.
+The following documents my investigation process as it would appear in a real SOC triage workflow.

+*Initial Alert Triage*

+The investigation began when Wazuh generated an alert on the dashboard.
+The alert was triggered by a custom rule I had created in `local_rules.xml`, set to fire when five or more failed authentication attempts were recorded against a single host within a 60-second window.

+The alert presented with the following characteristics:

+- Rule ID: 100100 (local_rules.xml)
+- Alert level: 13 (high)
+- Rule description: 5 failed Windows logons in 60s - possible brute force
+- Destination IP: 192.168.x.x (Windows 11 — target VM)
+- Timeframe: Repeated failures across approximately 45 seconds
+- MITRE ATT&CK technique: T1110.001 — Brute Force: Password Guessing

+The volume and speed of failures distinguished this as a user mistyping their password.
+A genuine failed login is usually only one or two events with a little more time in-between.

+*Event Log Analysis*

+I then went from Wazuh to the Windows logs that Wazuh was reacting to.
+I found the following event ID 5 times in quick succession:

+Event ID 4625 — Failed Logon

+This was the primary signal.
+The logs showed a high volume of 4625 events in rapid succession, all originating from the same source IP and all targeting the same user account.

 **Key Takeaways**